 When his wife, Dorothy, had to travel back and forth from the Lehigh Valley to New York City to receive leading-edge cancer treatment, Leonard Pool realized many in his community did not have the means to travel outside the region for such care.
 He had a vision to create a “superior, regional hospital” so people could receive the best possible care without leaving the Lehigh Valley.
 He donated $5 million to help bring that vision to life, which led in 1974 to the construction of what is now Lehigh Valley Hospital-Cedar Crest in Salisbury Township, Pa.

-- Two full-service hospitals: Lehigh Valley Hospital-Cedar Crest in Salisbury Township, which includes an additional clinical campus, Lehigh Valley Hospital-17th Street in Allentown; and Lehigh Valley Hospital-Muhlenberg in Bethlehem
+- Three full-service hospitals: Lehigh Valley Hospital-Cedar Crest in Salisbury Township, which includes an additional clinical campus, Lehigh Valley Hospital-17th Street in Allentown; Lehigh Valley Hospital-Muhlenberg in Bethlehem; and Lehigh Valley Hospital-Hazleton in Luzerne County

 - Children’s Hospital at Lehigh Valley Hospital, the only Children’s Hospital in the Lehigh Valley, including inpatient and ambulatory care, a Children’s ER, more than 25 pediatric specialists and numerous child-specific services such as rehab and burn care

-- Community health centers offering doctors' offices and lab and imaging services at convenient locations in Bath, Bethlehem Township, Emmaus, Hamburg, Kutztown, Macungie, Moselem Springs, Trexlertown and Upper Bucks (in partnership with Grand View Hospital)
+- Community health centers offering doctors' offices and lab and imaging services at convenient locations in Bangor, Bath, Bethlehem Township, Emmaus, Hamburg, Hazleton, Kutztown, Macungie, Moselem Springs, Quakertown, Trexlertown and Upper Bucks (in partnership with Grand View Hospital)

-- Pharmacy services at all three of our hospital campuses
+- Pharmacy services at three of our hospital campuses

 - Imaging services to obtain accurate diagnoses with the latest high-tech diagnostic equipment